lepelog/botw-all-compendium-pictures-routing/route.md

-N to Lynel with **Mighty Lynel Spear**, E to flame, short trip to monster camp for **Dragonbone Boko Shield**, grab **Spiked Moblin Spear**, throw it down with flame, long throws and carrying to akkala ancient techlab, buy as much as you can (shield is nice), shieldsurf S to stable, **Donkey**, **Highland Sheep**
+N to Lynel with **Mighty Lynel Spear**, E to flame, short trip to monster camp for **Dragonbone Boko Shield**, grab **Spiked Moblin Spear**, throw it down with flame, long throws and carrying to akkala ancient techlab, buy as much as you can (bow, bladesaw and shield are nice), shieldsurf S to stable, **Donkey**, **Highland Sheep**

 warp to gerudo town (Daqo Chisay) make night, equip gerudo clothes, buy